Visa professional experience

 According to Section 19c Paragraph 2 of the Residence Act in conjunction with Section 6 of the Employment Ordinance (BeschV), third-country nationals can obtain a residence permit to pursue skilled employment, even if they do not have a professional or university degree recognized in Germany.
 The prerequisite is that they can provide evidence of foreign professional qualifications and that the employment is at a skilled worker level.
 The Federal Employment Agency (BA) must approve these cases.

 As of March 1, 2024, the scope of Section 6 of the Employment Ordinance (BeschV) was significantly expanded.
 Since then, employment at the skilled worker level has been permitted in all sectors , as long as the professions are not regulated .
-Previously, this was only possible for IT professionals (Section 6 of the Employment Ordinance, old version).
+Previously, this was only possible for IT professionals (Section 6 of the BeschV, old version).
 Access is now also open to individuals with qualified professional experience, without the need for recognition by the relevant authorities.
 A language test is not required.

 2. Requirements Section 6 BeschV